Last Updated on November 16, 2023

 Nuclear Surface Warfare Officer

-Nuclear Surface Warfare Officers are Unrestricted Line Officers in the Navy who are mainly responsible for ensuring that Sailors in the Reactor Department maintain and operate the ship’s complex reactor and power generation systems in a safe and effective manner.
+Nuclear Surface Warfare Officers (SWO) are Unrestricted Line Officers in the Navy who are mainly responsible for ensuring that Sailors in the Reactor Department maintain and operate the ship’s complex reactor and power generation systems in a safe and effective manner.

 Navy Submarine Officer